 Effects & Risks of Heroin

-Heroin use is associated with serious health conditions, including fatal overdose, spontaneous abortion, collapsed veins, and infectious diseases, including HIV/AIDS and hepatitis.
+Heroin use is associated with several irreversible effects like serious health conditions, including fatal overdose, spontaneous abortion, collapsed veins, and infectious diseases, including HIV/AIDS and hepatitis.

 Long-term effects of heroin include collapsed veins, infection of the heart lining and valves, abscesses, cellulitis, and liver disease.
 Pulmonary complications, including various types of pneumonia, may result from the poor health condition of the user, as well as from heroin’s depressing effects on respiration.

 In addition to the effects of the drug itself, street heroin may have additives that do not readily dissolve and result in clogging the blood vessels that lead to the lungs, liver, kidneys, or brain.
 This can cause infection or even death of small patches of cells in vital organs.